 - Feeling weak or noticing the muscles in your hands and feet go into involuntary spams

-- Noticing your blood pressure drops and your pulse becomes weak
+- Seeing your blood pressure drops and your pulse becomes weak

 - Having difficulty catching your breath

-So what constitutes a lethal dose?
-A lethal dose is generally recognized as being anything between 32mg to 64mg per kg of body weight.
-A toxic dose is between 16mg and 32mg per kg of body weight, while a safe dose is considered to be between 8mg and 16mg per kg of body weight.
+Any amount between 32mg to 64mg per kg of body weight will be lethal.
+Amounts between 16mg and 32mg per kg of body weight will be toxic.
+Safe values are less than 16mg per kg of body weight.

-Chronic fluoride toxicity can occur through decades of exposure, and can cause a number of symptoms.
-One of the most common signs of too much fluoride is fluorosis, which causes whitish spots or streaks on the teeth.
-It is caused by ingesting too much fluoride when the teeth are still developing, and one of the most common sources is swallowing fluoridated toothpaste.
-This is one of the reasons why dentists frequently recommend parents avoid fluoridated toothpaste for young infants who are unable to spit out the excess.
+Chronic fluoride toxicity can occur through decades of exposure and can cause several symptoms.
+Fluorosis is the most common sign of too much fluoride.
+Often whitish spots or streaks will appear on the teeth.
+Ingesting too much fluoride when the teeth are developing can cause fluorosis.
+Dentists frequently recommend parents avoid fluoridated toothpaste for young infants.

 More people use fluoridated products regularly, such as toothpaste and mouthwash, and don’t necessarily need it added to drinking water.
-Using fluoridated dental products ensures a low level of fluoride ions remain present in the saliva, helping to protect the teeth from cavities, but it is always wise to discuss their use with your dentist first, and you shouldn’t use any fluoride supplements unless specifically recommended to do so.
+Using fluoridated dental products ensures a low level of fluoride ions remain present in the saliva.
+The fluoride protects the teeth from cavities, but it is always wise to discuss their use with your dentist first.
+Do not use any fluoride supplements unless specifically recommended to do so.